-- Fear for the person's safety or the safety of others; or - Suffer substantial emotional distress, significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling.
+• Fear for the person's safety or the safety of others; or

+• Suffer substantial emotional distress, significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling.

 To qualify under Title IX, the conduct must be sex-based stalking.
-Stalking that does not constitute sexual harassment because it is not, on the basis of sex, may still fall under other College codes of conduct.
+Stalking that does not constitute sexual harassment because it is not, based on sex, may still fall under other College codes of conduct.